malcolmsailor/rnbert/README.md

 1. Include the dataset creation code (i.e., the code that creates `dataset.zip`).
 2. Port the model from `fairseq` to `huggingface`.
 Using a more actively maintained library should simplify the environment creation, allow others to use the model more easily, and make it easier to try more recent fine-tuning techniques like LORA.
-3. Include tools for visualizing the predictions.
+3. Include our tools for visualizing the predictions on scores.

 # 1. Set up environment